kb-dk/access-digital-objects/oai-pmh.md

 # Dissemination API

-Our dissemination API is OAI-PMH, and our targets are COP, Aleph and the national National aggregator.
-The most important aggregators are, the National Aggregator (which is our own OAI to OAI gateway and aggregation service), REX, our discovery system, och Europeana.
+Our dissemination API is OAI-PMH, and our targets are COP, Aleph (our OPAC) and the National aggregator.
+The most important aggregators are, the National Aggregator (which is our own OAI to OAI gateway and aggregation service), REX, our discovery system and Europeana.

 When using these service, you need to store them in a database or index of your own.
 The [Open Archives Initives Protocol of Metadata